Q&A on UWCSEA admissions

 How can I know if a place opens up in K2 at the Dover Campus?

-Families who would like to be advised if we have more places available than predicted can contact Admissions to join a Register of Interest for K2.
+Families who would like to be advised if we are able to accept an application for K2 on Dover can contact Admissions to join a Register of Interest for K2 on Dover Campus.
 We then contact these families to invite them to submit an application if a place becomes available.
 The applications are processed based on our entry criteria.

 What are the main considerations if we decide to make a 'dual campus' application?

-We recommend applying to both campuses only if you are genuinely interested in a place for your child at either campus and would be equally happy being offered a place at either campus.
+We recommend applying to both campuses only if you are genuinely interested in a place for your child at either campus and would accept an offered place at either campus.

 As a dual campus applicant, your child will be considered for a larger number of available places and, once entry criteria have been met, will be placed in the eligible pool of applicants for each campus.
 A dual campus applicant does not necessarily have a much higher chance of being offered a place; however, it does give us more flexibility when selecting students from our eligible pools for offers.